 My favourite example of someone who is adept at creating this ‘noise’ is Mr Toad in Wind in the Willows.
 Mr Toad has been behaving very badly and his friend Badger takes him aside for an overdue telling off.
 Throughout, Mr Toad can be heard howling with abject repentance, but when later asked to confirm his regret to his friends, he refuses.
 He explains ‘but in there Badger, I’d say anything!’
 Although only able to think in the short-term, Mr Toad knows how to get out of the uncomfortable situation he is in now and will happily reprise his anguished regret before a judge in a few months’ time.

-Thinking how difficult it is for us to identify liars in our own lives highlights the phenomena of modern politicians.
+Thinking how difficult it is for us to identify liars in our own lives highlights the phenomena of modern politicians – yes, you know who I mean!
 There seems to be less independent thinking today, and they use this to their advantage.
 Gladwell explains how several senior British politicians fatally misread Adolf Hitler after spending considerable time with him.
 Hitler gave the right signals to ensure that his observers assumed his transparency and defaulted to truth when forming their judgements of him.
 There is a point at which we do see liars for what they really are, but they get to wreak havoc while we get there.
 That is what makes powerful liars so dangerous if they’re not exposed.

 Of course, neither Mr Toad or Hitler had a council house in Birmingham, and they represent two extremes of behaviours, but both would have known the game and how to play it – and me.
 Within a few months, Mr Toad would be up to his old tricks, and under Hitler’s government I would probably be separated from my family and quietly murdered in an institution.
 I accept that it is very difficult to read strangers, but I didn’t believe most of my tenants were remotely like those two.
 Gladwell suggests that even with full support, upon meeting an individual, I would only have a slightly increased success rate of identifying a ‘good’ tenant than I would by blind chance.
 A computer algorithm that made judgements based on payment history would perform better.
 Was there something else happening?